 Automate everything (well almost)

 - ifttt – If This Then That – A magic tool that simply takes care of repetitive tasks for you.
 For example: let it monitor Amazon’s feed of free books and send you an email when there’s a new one.
-Or if you see a photo on flickr that catches your eye, fave it and ifttt can send it to your Evernote account for you to check out later.
-When I post something to delicious, ifttt also posts it to my diigo account, which keeps my bookmarks safely stored in two places.
+Or if you see something on Twitter that looks interesting, fave it and ifttt can send it to your Evernote account for you to check out later.
 There are thousands of ideas for using ifttt.
-Spend a few minutes exploring the tools (called ‘channels’) and recipes to see how useful this can be.
-Some interesting ‘recipes’ in this article: Top Ten IFTTT Recipes for Librarians and 15 more from tips from the 5 Minute Librarian.
+Spend a few minutes exploring the services that ifttt works with and examples of how people are using this.
+Some interesting applications (or applets as ifttt calls them) in these articles: 12 Applets for bookworms, 12 Applets for Educators, Top Ten IFTTT Recipes for Librarians and 15 more from tips from the 5 Minute Librarian.

 Backup & file storage: We’ve all been there, files get deleted by mistake, the power goes out and work is lost, hard drives fail, panic ensues.
 Back things up!

 - Dropbox – So handy!
 Dropbox simply adds a folder to your computer.
 Drop a file in the folder and it automatically uploads to your account on the Dropbox web site.
 It also synchronizes with any other computers or mobile devices where you’ve installed Dropbox.
-Public folders let you share files with others.
+Create a public link to a particular file to share it with others.
 Free account gives you 2 GB of storage, this isn’t enough to back up you’re whole hard drive, but it’s handy storage space.
 I use it to make sure I have all the files I’ll need for presentations.
-Full disclosure!
+(Full disclosure!
 The link to Dropbox is my personal link, if you sign up, I get some extra free storage space.
-Thank you! 🙂
+Thank you!)

 - Box – Major competitor to Dropbox.
 Free account gives you 10GB of storage space.
 Similar types of features to Dropbox, with one very notable exception.
 Box lets you collaborate on a document online, at the same time.
 Dropbox doesn’t do that.